redpmorg/iCors/README.md

 # Knowing Issues

-The COOKIE.set method is not implemented with duration option

-There is not a delete method implemented yet

 There is not a has method implemented yet

-The code is not optimized!
+The library is not optimized!

+The library is not minified!

 Anyway, enjoy!